awslabs/aurora-dsql-hibernate/dialect/README.md

 ## Prerequisites

 - Java 17 or higher
-- Hibernate version 6.6 or higher (for this version of the dialect)
+- Hibernate version 6.2 or higher
 - A connection to an Amazon Aurora DSQL database
 - PostgreSQL JDBC driver version 42.x or higher